safarilewis/xers/README.md

 - Authentication
 - Hall of Fame

-## Features yet to be implemented:
+## Features still in progress:
 - Mentors space
 - Verification of student status. i.e Whether they have taken part in the program.
-- A chat feature for the community members
+- A chat feature for the community members.
+- A matching algorithm to match mentors and mentees based on location & interests.

 # License